Ethanp210/Gamehaven/README.md

-# 55GMS
+# Gamehaven

-Welcome to 55GMS, a website for unblocked games, apps, and proxies.
+Welcome to Gamehaven, a website for unblocked games, apps, and proxies.
 Our goal is to provide a safe and enjoyable experience for users who want to access blocked content.

 ![GitHub repo size](https://img.shields.io/github/repo-size/55gms/55gms)
 ![Commit](https://img.shields.io/github/commit-activity/w/55gms/55gms)